-Construction worker who died after shooting mourned as loving grandfather dedicated to job
+Construction worker who died after shooting is mourned as loving grandfather dedicated to job

 There were no doors or windows yet, so breaking in took little effort.
 Flores was on the ground floor; a colleague was on the second floor, on top of the open stairwell.

-Flores’s son, basing his account on a conversation with the co-worker who witnessed the shooting, said the gunman shot his father in the head, and then took his wallet before fleeing.
+Flores’s son, basing his account on a conversation with the co-worker who witnessed the shooting, said the gunman shot his father in the head and then took his wallet before fleeing.
 Flores died at a hospital on Monday.
 The assailant has not been arrested.

-“It’s tragic in the sense that he died doing what he loved — working,” said the son, Luis Flores, a 30-year-old government contractor for web development who lives in Western Maryland.
+“It’s tragic in the sense that he died doing what he loved — working,” said the son, Luis Flores, a 30-year-old government contractor for Web development who lives in Western Maryland.

 Luis Flores said police have told him little of their investigation, and, “as a son, I don’t feel enough is being done” to capture the killer.
 But, he added, “Deep down I hope and I pray” the police are working hard.